haifengl/smile/README.md

       <version>1.0.3</version>
     </dependency>
 ```
-You can similarily replace artifactId smile-core with smile-math, smile-data, smile-graph, smile-interpolation, or smile-plot for other modules.
+You can similarily replace artifactId smile-core with smile-math, smile-data, smile-graph, smile-interpolation, smile-nlp, or smile-plot for other modules.

 SmileMiner implements the following major machine learning algorithms